chasonr/MS-DOS/v4.0/README.md

 This step runs on the host system.
 You will need a Ruby interpreter.
 Run `make-disks.rb`.
 This script creates one set of install images.
-There should be four images for 360K floppies, two for 720K floppies, one for a 1.2M floppy and one for a 1.44M floppy.
+There should be five images for 360K floppies, two for 720K floppies, one for a 1.2M floppy and one for a 1.44M floppy.